Analytic thermal bootstrap meets holography: Black brane background

 \subsection{Holographic thermal correlators}

-We specialize our study to the case of holographic two-point functions in the presence of a black brane background in asymptotically AdS$_{d+1}$ spacetime.
-The gravity dual is given by a free massive scalar field in the bulk, which amounts to studying the (Euclidean) action
+We specialize our study to the case of holographic two-point functions in the presence of a black brane background in asymptotic AdS$_{d+1}$ spacetime.
+We will consider a simplified problem where the gravity dual is given by a free massive scalar field $\Phi$ in the bulk, assuming that other matter fields decouple and $\Phi$ does not self-interact.
+This amounts to studying the (Euclidean) action

 with